-A company providing ESR’s range of key services needs a variety of skilled staff.
-All externally advertised positions at ESR, as well as the other six New Zealand Crown Research Institutes, can be found on the Science New Zealand Careers website.
+ESR’s range of key services needs a variety of skilled staff.
+All of our externally advertised positions are advertised on the Science New Zealand Careers website.
 To view our current vacancies, apply for a position, or register your details for future jobs at ESR, visit the:

 Working at ESR

 At ESR we aim to provide all our employees with exciting and interesting work and opportunities for professional development.
 The provision of an energising work environment and a safe and healthy workplace is important.
 We encourage our staff to maintain balanced lifestyles, recognise the importance of flexible working conditions and provision of opportunities for on-going personal and professional development.